-Occupational safety and occupational health protection are top priorities at ALTANA.
-This year, too, we succeeded in keeping the number of occupational accidents at our sites at a low level, thus achieving our ambitious safety targets once again.
-ACTEGA was again able to significantly reduce the figure, while BYK and ECKART recorded an increase.
-ELANTAS succeeded in keeping the number of occupational accidents low.
+Occupational safety and occupational health protection have top priority at ALTANA.
+In 2022, we again succeeded in keeping the number of occupational accidents reported at our sites at a low level.

 Further facts and figures can be found in the Group Management Report starting on page 68 f.

 Measures Taken in Connection with the Coronavirus Pandemic

-In coping with the coronavirus pandemic, we consistently pursued the safety measures introduced in the previous year and adapted them to the respective situation.
-As a result, the virus was unable to spread more widely at any of our sites in the reporting year.
-This was due not only to the selfdiscipline of our employees, but also to the safety culture that is firmly anchored at ALTANA.
-And it is confirmation that the measures we took early on were the right ones.
-The crisis teams at the company, division, and Group levels create a clear decision-making and communication structure.
-In addition, all relevant information, regulations, and recommendations for dealing with the coronavirus are available centrally on an overview page on ALTANA’s Intranet.
+In coping with the coronavirus pandemic, we consistently adhered to the safety measures introduced in 2020 and adapted them to the respective situation.
+As a result, the virus was not able to spread more widely at any of our sites in the reporting year.
+Apart from the self-discipline of the employees, the safety culture firmly anchored at ALTANA was a contributing factor.
+The crisis teams at the company, divisional, and Group levels created a clear decision-making and communication structure.
+In addition, all relevant information, regulations, and recommendations for dealing with the coronavirus were available centrally on ALTANA’s Intranet.

-During the coronavirus pandemic with the continued increase in mobile work, it is often difficult to actively organize breaks.
-BYK therefore offered all employees at its Wesel, Schkopau, Kempen, and Moosburg sites online courses for physical and mental relaxation.
-These invigorating breaks have proven to enhance concentration and performance.
+In the wake of the coronavirus pandemic and the resulting continued increase in mobile work, in 2021 BYK had already begun offering all employees at the Wesel, Schkopau, Kempen, and Moosburg sites online courses for physical and mental relaxation.
+Active breaks have been proven to improve concentration and performance.
 The courses were so successful that they are now offered throughout Germany and are available to all companies.

 Reducing Exposure and Avoiding Risks

 As described in the “Products” chapter, ALTANA replaces critical substances with non-critical ones whenever possible.
-If this is not feasible, we do everything we can to minimize the respective risk of exposure.
+If this is not feasible, we do everything in our power to minimize the respective exposure risk.

 Safety in Chemical Processes

-In addition to avoiding exposure on the part of people and the environment, process safety is also a focus during filling operations.
-When adding solids, in particular, care is taken to ensure that this is done in closed systems with a suitable inert gas atmosphere.
+In addition to avoiding exposure of people and the environment, process safety is also a focus during filling operations.
+When solids are added, for example, a concerted effort is made to ensure that this is done as far as possible in closed systems with an appropriate inert gas atmosphere.
 The individual companies have developed different safety concepts for this purpose and invested in appropriate equipment that takes into account the differentiated flow behavior and requirement profile of various solids.

 Incidents in Detail

-Based on the instructions for reporting on globally harmonized process safety key figures in accordance with the International Council of Chemical Associations (ICCA) and the definition provided by the German Chemical Industry Association (VCI), there were 19 significant incidents in the year under review.
-18 incidents involved the release of chemicals, and another incident involved a fire.
+Based on the guidance for reporting on globally harmonized process safety key figures in accordance with the International Council of Chemical Associations (ICCA) and the definition provided by the German Chemical Industry Association (VCI), there were 30 significant incidents in the year under review.
+Twenty-nine incidents involved the release of chemicals, and one incident involved a fire.
 In one of the cases, there was a minor spill of a chemical with soil contamination, and in another there was a moderate spill into a stream.
-The contaminated soil was removed and disposed of properly.
-No persons were injured in four incidents, with a maximum lost work time of four days.
+The contaminated soil and water were removed and disposed of properly.
+People were injured in four incidents, with a maximum lost work time of four days.